alfre97x/Middleware-ISO-20022-payments/API_Documentation.md

 ## Authentication

 Currently, the API is open for development.
-For production deployment, consider implementing:
+For production deployment, some suggested considerations are:
 - API key authentication
 - JWT tokens
 - OAuth 2.0